Plant-Based Diet: Separating Fact from Fiction!

 Weighty Matters: Plant-Based Diets and Weight Management

 The correlation between plant-based eating and a healthier weight is strong.
 Plant-based diets are typically lower in calories and higher in fiber, which can help you feel full on fewer calories.
-Additionally, plant-based foods feature a bevy of compounds that can boost metabolism and support your body’s natural weight-regulation systems.

-One large review study found that those on a vegan diet lost more weight on average than non-vegetarian dieters.
 Another review of 12 studies concluded that those who followed vegetarian or vegan diets lost more weight than people who followed calorie-restricted diets, even when the vegetarian dieters weren’t focused on cutting calories.

 Dissecting the Data: Are All Plant Foods Created Equal?